nicholasmole/nicholasmole.github.io/README.md

-# Test React Redux-Saga nicholasmole.github.io
+# nicholasmole.github.io

-This is a test react application for nicholasmole.github.io
+nicholasmole.github.io page for git hub

 ## How to start this up